 About Helene Källgården

-Helene works with marketing and events at ComAround.
-She has 15 years of experience in commercial operations and marketing for both B2B and B2C in Sweden and internationally.
-Helene speaks Swedish, English, German and French, and is certified in KCS.
+Helene works with customer experience and communications at ComAround.
+She has experience in project management, event management and marketing for both B2B and B2C in Sweden and internationally.
+Helene is certified KCS and speaks Swedish, English, German and French.

 Entries by Helene Källgården